alf-p-steinbach/C--20-Coroutines/README.md

 It’s the instantiation of a coroutine, via an ordinary function call, that creates the `Promise` object for this instance.
 The type can be specified either via a **type name `promise_type` in the coroutine return type**, or by specializing `std::coroutine_traits` for the function type.
 By default `coroutine_traits` just produces the `promise_type` specified in the return type.

-After creating the `Promise` object the coroutine instantion calls `Promise::get_return_object` to create the function return value, and this required member function causes a circular relationship:
+After creating the `Promise` object the coroutine instantiation calls `Promise::get_return_object` to create the function return value, and this required member function causes a circular relationship:

 * the coroutine function return type, let’s call it `Result`, must by default contain the alias `promise_type`, specifying e.g. `Promise`, so `Promise` must be known in the `Result` class, while
 * `Promise::get_return_object` returns a `Result`, so `Result` must be known in the `Promise` class.